 - This supermarket advert for Wine and "Bear" Week.
 The jokes don't make much sense without New Zealand English's beer/bear/bare merger.

 - An Australian is travelling through New Zealand, and notices a farmer having sex with a sheep.
 He asks, "Shouldn't you be shearing that sheep?", to which the New Zealander replies, "Fuck off, I'm not sharing it with anyone!"

-- Seven Periods With Mr Gormsby offers a jargon-dependent joke when Gormsby calls himself an "utter relief teacher".
-Since what New Zealanders call a "relief teacher" is a "substitute teacher" in North America and a "supply teacher" in Britain, the joke is lost.
+- Seven Periods with Mr Gormsby offers a jargon-dependent joke when Gormsby calls himself an "utter relief teacher".
+Since what New Zealanders (and Australians) call a "relief teacher" is a "substitute teacher" in North America and a "supply teacher" or "cover teacher" in Britain, the joke is lost.

 - Full House: Stephanie and Michelle board an imminently departing airplane so Stephanie can flirt with a handsome young New Zealander.
 Since she thinks that the boy just told her that the plane is going to Oakland (across the bay from their San Francisco home), she is not particularly concerned about getting off before takeoff.
 Cue the flight attendant announcing that they're on a 14-hour flight to Auckland, New Zealand instead.
 The rest of the episode revolves round them getting back to the USA.

 - Courtney Act from season 6 of RuPaul's Drag Race is from Australia and admits that her Punny Name only really works in Australian English, where it sounds like "Caught in the act."
 To make the pun more obvious Ru introduces her using a fake Australian accent.

 - Kath & Kim frequently speak of their desire to be affluent — which, in a broad Australian accent, sounds very similar to "effluent".